Store Your Data

 - Back up your physical materials, too, such as notes, notebooks, and sketches.
 KU Libraries offer public scanners in many locations across campus.
 You can also scan physical materials using an app on your mobile device.
 The OneDrive app includes a scanner and can save files directly to your KU OneDrive storage space.

-KU offers the following storage plans, in addition to a list of other data repositories.
+KU offers several data storage options for active and past projects.
 Contact us if you need assistance determining which is right for you.